Terms of Business

 6.1 Invoices and Payment:

-(a) For Permanent Recruitment (Full Service): Unless otherwise agreed, Role will invoice 50% of the estimated Fee (based on estimated Annual Salary Package) on the date on which the Client instructs Role, and that amount is due within 7 days of the date of that invoice.
-Role will invoice the balance of the Fee (based on actual Annual Salary Package) 7 days prior to the commencement of the Introduced Candidate’s engagement with the Client, and that amount is due on, or before, that commencement date.
+(a) For Permanent Recruitment: Role will invoice 100% of the Fee (based on estimated Annual Salary Package) on the date on which the Candidate accepts the role, and that amount is due within 14 days of the date of that invoice.

 (b) For Fixed Term Recruitment: Fixed term placements of less than six months are charged at 65% of the standard fee.
 If a fixed term appointment continues or is extended into a different role after six month, the remaining 35% of the fee is payable.
 Fixed term placements of six months and above are calculated pro rata from 50% of the standard fee for a 6-month contract upwards to 100% of the standard fee for a full 12-month fixed term contract.
 If a fixed term contract of 12 months in duration is then converted into a permanent appointment and all invoices across the duration of the contract have been paid on time then no fee applies for the temporary to permanent change.
 If an Introduced Candidate placed on a fixed term contract accepts a permanent position with the client (regardless of role) either during or at the conclusion of their contract or during the first 6-month period following conclusion of the contract a ‘Permanent Placement Fee’ is payable.